wanto-production/ikhwan/src/content/blog/first-blog.md

 ---
-title: "my favorite anime"
+title: " My Experience with Anime Oregairu"
 date: "2025-04-11"
 description: "anime peak with philosophy"
 category: "anime"
 thumbnail: "/blog/oregairu.jpg"
 ---

-# My Experience with Anime Oregairu

 When I was a kid, I used to think that people who watched anime were just lazy, thoughtless, cringy, and had all sorts of negative stigmas attached to them.